 “I usually get constipated when I travel.
-But; after using LACTIS this does not no longer happens.
-I’ve had no interruption to normal bowel function.”
+But; after using LACTIS this no longer happens.
+I now travel with confidence. “

 “I have had intermittent diarrhoea & constipation since chemotherapy, including a lot of bloating & gas.
 In the three weeks on LACTIS; this has completely resolved.”